3.7. Workflow Management#

 Increasingly complex HEP analyses require many separate analysis steps on Monte Carlo simulations and data.
 In a typical Belle II analysis, we run skims, reconstructions and offline analysis on different computing resources:

 The sequence of all processing steps required for your analysis is a workflow.
-In your own interest (as well as in the interest of analysts following after you) you should set up your analysis in a workflow management system, i.e. automatize the entire workflow execution.
+In your own interest (as well as in the interest of analysts following after you) you should set up your analysis in a workflow management system, i.e. automate the entire workflow execution.

 Currently, there is a lack of documentation of interplay of the different scripts and jobs, which are executed manually one-by-one by the analyst.
 This is error-prone, time-consuming and deteriorates the reproducibility of results, the transparency of collaborative reviews and hinders data preservation efforts.